 If you don’t notify Medicare about your new address, getting an insurance policy in your new service area may be a hassle.
 Part D prescription drug coverage is based on where you live.
 So, updating your address is essential when it comes to your healthcare.

 Medicare coverage is available anywhere in the United States.
 But, Medicare plans can vary depending on location.
 Beneficiaries of the Medicare program will benefit from notifying the social security office of the move as soon as possible.

 Moving is more than a physical challenge.
 And it can also be mentally draining.
-Having health insurance when you move means that you can get treatment should anything go wrong.
+Health insurance when you move means you can get treatment should anything go wrong.